strawberryfield/Contemporary_CDV/Templates/README.md

 Project to develop scripts for MontaggioDorsi
 - *MontaggioFotoScriptTest*
 Project to develop scripts for MontaggioFoto
+- *ScatolaScriptTest*
+Project to develop scripts for Scatola
+- *FolderScriptTest*
+Project to develop scripts for Cartella
 - *CreditCardScriptTest*
 Project to develop scripts for CreditCard
 - *CubettiScriptTest*